jaycordaro/clkbrd3/README.md

 ## Power
 I measured current consumption with a Keysight B2901A SMU.
 With AUP devices installed, I did measure higher current than what H&H quoted: 867nA for 0.9V 1st stage, and 4.54uA for 1.8V w output driver for a total power consumption of 8.95uW.
 I have not investigated the reason for the discrepancy.
 Jitter performance is quite good, peak-to-peak jitter of around 3ns.
 ## Cost
 Nexperia raised prices on the AUP devices after I bought them.

+The BOM for the oscillator portion of the design is below:

 Designator  | Description | Component | Cost 1k qty
 ------------ | -------------| ------------- | -------------